dev-academy-programme/computer-setup/macos-setup.md

 - Set the expiration to 90 days, so that it lasts all bootcamp
 - **make sure you copy the token before you close that tab**

-From your Ubuntu terminal, clone down `javascript-carnival`
+From your terminal, clone down `javascript-carnival`

 ```sh
 git clone https://github.com/dev-academy-foundations/javascript-carnival